MV Dreamward: Service history

-The Dreamward made a brief cameo in David Foster Wallace's 1995 Harper's magazine essay "Shipping Out: On the (nearly lethal) comforts of a luxury cruise", when the ship Wallace was travelling on, the Zenith, docked alongside the Dreamward in Cozumel.
-Wallace expresses his amazement at the scale of the Dreamward as it docks, and at what he perceives as its relatively impressive appearance compared to the Zenith.
+Dreamward made a brief cameo in David Foster Wallace's 1995 Harper's magazine essay "Shipping Out: On the (nearly lethal) comforts of a luxury cruise", when the ship Wallace was travelling on, the Zenith, docked alongside Dreamward in Cozumel.
+Wallace expresses his amazement at the scale of Dreamward as it docks, and at what he perceives as its relatively impressive appearance compared to the Zenith.

+The ship had a scerial funnel to pass the Kiel Canal, you can see on the pictures at the left.